Megabytemb/megabytemb.github.io/_posts/2016-02-15-Make-the-internet-better.markdown

 title: Making the Internet Better
 ---

-I was recently just laying around, and started thinking about a couple of issues with how the Internet operates today, and thought of a couple of things, that if changed, could really increase usability and general ability to communicate on web, and have that communication actually mean something
+I was recently just laying around, and started thinking about a couple of issues with how the Internet operates today, and thought of a couple of things, that if changed, could really increase usability and general ability to communicate on web, and have that communication actually mean something.

-[Talk about different between Authentication and Auth]
+Now Before I go further, I feel like I need to talk about what I believe Authentication and Authorization is.

+**Authentication** is the act of identifying yourself.
+**Authorization**  is determining what you have access to.

 #1.
 Actual Federated Authentication.